 In June 2011, Argentina made a high-level political commitment to work with the FATF to address its strategic AML/CFT deficiencies.
-Argentina has taken steps towards improving its AML/CFT regime, including by enacting amendments to its AML legislation on 17 June.
-Based on the initial analysis of the recent legal amendments, the FATF expressed some specific concerns that there are still shortcomings in the criminalisation of money laundering and further clarification is required.
+Since then, Argentina has taken steps towards improving its AML/CFT regime, including by addressing some of the concerns the FATF expressed regarding its June 2011 amendments to its AML legislation, submitting draft CFT legislation to National Congress, issuing a decree dealing with evaluating effectiveness of its AML/CFT measures; and issuing an FIU Resolution enhancing CDD measures for the financial and foreign exchange sectors.
 The FATF has determined that strategic AML/CFT deficiencies remain.
-Argentina will work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) establishing and implementing adequate procedures for the confiscation of funds related to money laundering and identifying and freezing terrorist assets (Recommendation 3 and Special Recommendation III); (3) enhancing financial transparency (Recommendation 4); (4) ensuring a fully operational and effectively functioning Financial Intelligence Unit and improving suspicious transaction reporting requirements (Recommendation 13, Special Recommendation IV, and Recommendation 26); (5) implementing an adequate AML/CFT supervisory programme for all financial sectors (Recommendations 17, 23 and 29); (6) improving and broadening CDD measures (Recommendation 5); and (7) establishing appropriate channels for international cooperation and ensuring effective implementation (Recommendation 36, Recommendation 40 and Special Recommendation V).
-The FATF encourages Argentina to address its remaining deficiencies without delay and continue the process of implementing its action plan.
+Argentina will work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising terrorist financing and addressing the remaining deficiencies with regard to the criminalisation of money laundering (Special Recommendation II and Recommendation 1); (2) establishing and implementing adequate procedures for the confiscation of funds related to money laundering and identifying and freezing terrorist assets (Recommendation 3 and Special Recommendation III); (3) enhancing financial transparency (Recommendation 4); (4) ensuring a fully operational and effectively functioning Financial Intelligence Unit and improving suspicious transaction reporting requirements (Recommendation 13, Special Recommendation IV and Recommendation 26); (5) implementing an adequate AML/CFT supervisory programme for all financial sectors (Recommendations 17, 23 and 29); (6) improving and broadening CDD measures for the nonbanking or non-foreign exchange sectors (Recommendation 5); and (7) establishing appropriate channels for international co-operation and ensuring effective implementation (Recommendation 36, Recommendation 40 and Special Recommendation V).
+The FATF encourages Argentina to address its remaining deficiencies and continue the process of implementing its action plan.